Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Analytic calculation of vortex number on torus

 \section{Analytic calculation of vortex number on torus}

-In this section, we establish the analytic calculation method for the vortex number of the Jackiw-Pi vortices on a torus.
-The crux of the method is reconsidering the integral \eqref{eq:first Chern number} that determines the vortex number: representing it in an expansion of the Higgs field around its zeroes, i.e., the vortex centres.
-Then we apply the method to several examples including the vortices with simple zero and also multiple zero.
-Here we give the details of the approach.
-An outline of the procedure has been reported in \cite{Miyamoto:2023qwe}\footnote{The contents of this report include inaccuracies.} by the present authors.
+In this section, we perform the analytic calculation for a vortex number of the Jackiw-Pi vortices on a torus.
+Then we consider several examples including the vortices with simple zero and also multiple zero.
+A similar treatment of the vortex number on a compact manifold is discussed in \cite{Baptista:2012tx} regarding the Taubes vortex.
+We provide details of the approach here.
+An outline of the procedure has been reported in \cite{Miyamoto:2023qwe}\footnote{The report contains inaccuracies based on confusing the ramification points and the poles that contribute to Higgs zeroes.} by the present authors.